-Students may have opportunities to participate in noncompulsory field excursions, which may incur a cost of up to \$10 each.
-There is also an additional cost of \$950 - \$1,100 for a non-compulsory week-long field trip to Canberra.
+Students may have opportunities to participate in non-compulsory field excursions, which may incur a cost of up to \$10 each.
+There is also an additional cost of \$950 - \$1,200 for a non-compulsory week-long field trip to Canberra.

-10 GENERAL MATHEMATICS A and B
+10 GENERAL MATHEMATICS

-There are no prerequisites for this course, however prior learning is acknowledged.
+There are no prerequisites for this course, however, prior knowledge of concepts from Year 9 Mathematics is assumed.